 Beacon lighting ceremony – 2 June 2022

-Consider inviting your Lord Lieutenant, Deputy Lieutenant, Lord Mayor, High Sheriff, High Steward, Lord Provost, Chairman or Leader of the Council to light your beacon at 9.15pm.
-Or you may like to organise a competition (in partnership with your local media) with the winner having the honour of lighting the beacon.
+Consider inviting your Lord Lieutenant, Deputy Lieutenant, Lord Mayor, High Sheriff, Chairman or Leader of the local Council to light your beacon at 9.45pm.

-You might also consider having professional photographs taken during your event.
-Immediately after, please send no more than two high quality, copyright-free photographs to firstname.lastname@example.org.
-Include the name of the photographer, the beacon location, county, country and postcode, along with the name of the council or organisation.
+You might consider having professional photographs taken during your event.
+Immediately after, please send no more than two high quality, copyright-free photographs to email@example.com including the name of the photographer, the beacon location, county and postcode, along with the name of the local council or organisation.

 If appropriate, use social media channels to promote your event.
 On Facebook, post photographs of your beacon lighting ceremony.

-We will provide you with a press release template which you can localise, providing as much information as you wish regarding your event and including your contact details.
-You can send this to your local media to enable them to contact you.
+A Press Release template will be available which you can localise.
+Provide as much information as you wish regarding your event, but including your contact details.
+You can send this to your local media to enable them to get in touch with you direct.